InboxHealth/inbox-api-docs/README.md

 ## Onboarding New Clients

 ### Creating an Enterprise
 The "Enterprise" model is the central record in Inbox Health's API Entities that represents a new customer seeking to bill their patients (whether it is a Hospital, Medical Practice, Therapy Group, or other medical organization).
 Thus, the first step to onboarding a new client to the Inbox Health platform is to create their Enterprise record that corresponds to their business and will serve to define many of the basic properties.
-For now, we wilrecommend trying to send a basic Enterprise with one sub "Practice" (facility) to the following endpoint:
+For now, we will review creating a basic Enterprise with one sub "Practice" (facility).
+Once this test enterprise:

 [demo.inboxhealth.com/api/partner/v2/enterprises](http://demo.inboxhealth.com/api/partner/v2/enterprises)